Why is it so successful? It closely mimics many of their favorite treats, whether that be crayfish, gobies or sculpins.

 3. Slow drag with a rip

 If you’re in the store looking to stock up on some tubes, you’ll quickly find that you have a LOT of options.
 While brand choice is up to you, we can make some recommendations on size.
 Most fishermen like using three and four inch baits, but we would suggest trying out the smaller two inch models.
-We use all three sizes, but when the bite gets ultra tough, we like to bust out the two incher for more of a finesse look.
+We use all three sizes, but when the bite gets ultra tough, we like to bust out the two incher for more of a finesse look for bass.

 And any color works great as long as it’s green pumpkin… 😉